Diagram spaces, diagram spectra, and spectra of units: Infinite loop space theory of -modules

-\begin{theorem}\cite{BCS} There is a cofibrantly generated model structure on the category of $\bbL$-spaces with weak equivalences and fibrations created by the forgetful functor to spaces.
+We will use the following model structures on $\bbL$-spaces and $\ast$-modules from \cite{BCS}*{4.15, 4.16}.
+They are defined using the cofibrantly generated model structure on the category of topological spaces with weak equivalences the weak homotopy equivalences and fibrations the Serre fibrations. \begin{itemize} \item There is a cofibrantly generated topological monoidal model structure on the category of $\bbL$-spaces with weak equivalences and fibrations created by the forgetful functor to spaces.
 In particular, all objects are fibrant.
-Similarly, there is a cofibrantly generated model structure on $*$-modules with weak equivalences and fibrations created by the forgetful functor to spaces.
-Both of these model categories are Quillen equivalent to Quillen's original model structure on spaces via the forgetful functors. \end{theorem}
+Colimits and limits of $\bbL$-spaces are constructed in the underlying category of spaces. \item There is a cofibrantly generated topological monoidal model structure on $*$-modules with weak equivalences and fibrations created by the forgetful functor to spaces.
+Colimits are created in the category of $\bbL$-spaces, and limits are created by applying $\ast \boxtimes ( - )$ to the limit computed in the underlying category of spaces. \end{itemize} Notice that since colimits and weak equivalences are preserved by the forgetful functor to spaces, the weak equivalences are well-grounded for both $\bbL$-spaces and $\ast$-modules.

+\begin{remark} As observed in \cite{BCS}, the category of $\bbL$-spaces and the category of $\ast$-modules are each Quillen equivalent to the category of topological spaces via the forgetful functor.
+This is immediate from the construction of the model structures.
+Although neither Quillen adjunction is monoidal, there is a different comparison functor from $\bbL$-spaces to spaces that is monoidal, see \cite{BCS}*{\S 4.5}. \end{remark}

+Let $X$ be a based $\bbL$-space (with trivial action of $\sL(1)$ on the basepoint).
+The untwisting isomorphism \cite{EKMM}*{2.1} allows us to define an $\bbL$-spectrum structure on $\sus X$ using the $\bbL$-space structure on $X$: